CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # ${{ github.xxx }} is a GitHub Actions Context expression

-# It is not a Shell variable, but a value replaced by GitHub Actions during the YAML parsing phase
+# Not a shell variable, but replaced by GitHub Actions during YAML parsing with corresponding values

 PR_NUMBER: ${{ github.event.pull_request.number }}